Saint Joseph's Academy (Saint Paul, Minnesota): History

 During this period of growth from 1882–1930, St. Joseph's was also home to Ellen Ireland, a high achiever and one of the high school's first graduates.
 Ireland entered the St. Joseph's convent and became Mother Seraphine, leader of the sisters in the St. Paul Province.
 Except for temporary assignments at other convents, St. Joseph's Academy was her lifelong home.
 She joined her brother, Archbishop John Ireland, in helping to expand the academy.
 Together they prepared the way for the founding of the College of St. Catherine (now St. Catherine University) in 1905.

 In 1901 graduates of St. Joseph's Academy formed an alumnae association and began their newsletter, Chapter Chats.
 Although the newsletter lapsed for a number of years, the tradition was reinstated in 1931.
-In the early 21st century the SJA Alumnae Association continues to send Chapter Chats to thousands of members.
+In the early 21st century the St. Joseph's Academy Alumnae Association continues to send Chapter Chats to thousands of members.

 St. Joseph's Academy was home to many accomplished teachers over the years.
 Several of the Sisters also contributed their talents to the wider community.
 Among them was Sister Mary Aloysius Sherin, a celebrated math and science teacher from 1935 to 1955.
-In 1938 Sister Ann Thomasine Sampson became director of the SJA Glee Club.
+In 1938 Sister Ann Thomasine Sampson became director of the St. Joseph's Academy Glee Club.
 The group was in demand for many community-wide events in St. Paul.
 After retirement, Sister Ann Thomasine conducted oral histories of a number of Sisters.
 The histories are still available in the archives of the Sisters of St. Joseph.

 Sister Irmina Kelehan, an English teacher at St. Joseph's, responded in 1956 to a request from the Japanese government to open a school in Tsu, Japan.
 She joined several other Sisters of St. Joseph from around the United States and opened a school for girls.
 They named it St. Joseph's Academy.